What are some questions I can ask my doctor about acute lymphocytic leukemia?

 - Would you please write down the exact type of leukemia I have?

-- What are the factors that might affect my outlook?
+- What factors might affect my outlook?

 - Are there other tests that need to be done before we can decide on treatment?